 - International applicants should also be aware of student visa and other international student requirements.

 - Application fee: A non-refundable fee of $120 is required.
 The fee is paid by credit card in the online application when you submit the application.
 If a student wishes to apply to more than one major/program, a separate application and fee for each major/program is required.
 NEC does not grant fee waivers.
 The application fee for NEC Alumni and current NEC undergraduate or graduate students is $75 per major/program.

 Standardized tests: GRE scores are not required and do not factor into our admission decision.

+All application information, prescreening recordings, recommendations, transcripts, and English proficiency documentation (if applicable) should be submitted as part of the online application.
+No offer of admission will be made until all required documents are received.
 All materials submitted as part of the application process become the property of NEC and will not be returned.

 Those applicants who are invited to a live audition will be asked to submit a list of proposed repertoire.
 The list does not need to be submitted with the online application.
 Live audition repertoire may be different than that contained on the prescreening video recording.
 The AD committee will review the proposed repertoire for approval.

 Timeline for Fall admission